 - Annotation, analysis, enrichment of text archives

-- Text and data mining for Social Science research
+- Text and data mining for Social Sciences and Humanities research

-- Visualisation of Social Sciences and Humanities content and research results
+- Visualisation of Social Sciences and Humanities research

 All deadlines refer to anywhere-on-earth time.